 Gastric acid, gastric juice or stomach acid, is a digestive fluid formed in the stomach and is composed of hydrochloric acid (HCL) from potassium and sodium chloride (salt).
 This acid plays a key role in digestion of our food.
 The body therefore needs sufficient sodium and potassium.

-Zinc deficiency alone is a big cause of many digestive problems.
-It’s needed for so many functions including activating stomach acid, enzyme production in the liver, pancreas and elsewhere.
+Zinc is also needed to make stomach acid and deficiency of this mineral alone is a big cause of many digestive problems.
+It’s also needed for many other functions including enzyme production in the liver, pancreas and elsewhere.
 Rebuilding zinc can take time and has to be done carefully with other mineral imbalances taken into consideration.

 Elevated toxic metals such as lead, cadmium, mercury, aluminum, arsenic tend to impair digestion and elimination as well.
-They can block the spaces for minerals such as zinc, which then decrease HCL.
+They can block the spaces for minerals such as zinc, which then decrease stomach acid.

 Copper is essential for controlling all types of fungi and some of the bad bacteria in the gut.
 Too much copper (also known as copper toxicity) can affect other minerals which then affect digestion.
-It can lower sodium and potassium by raising tissue calcium, slowing the oxidation rate, and decreasing the acidity in the stomach which helps bad bacteria and yeasts to grow.
+It can lower sodium and potassium by raising tissue calcium, slowing the oxidation rate, and decreasing the acidity in the stomach.

 Phosphorus is important for overall digestion, a low phosphorus can mean you’re unable to digest protein well, have low stomach acid or intestinal infections (e.g. candida).